If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • if they did not give birth at all or gave birth to only 1 child;

-• repeatedly had abortions;
+• had multiple abortions;

-• after childbirth, they could not or refused to breastfeed the child;
+• after childbirth they could not or refused to breastfeed the child;

 • are overweight or have large breasts;

-• live an irregular sexual life;
+• live an irregular sex life;

 • suffer from diabetes mellitus, endocrine diseases;

-• suffered a chest injury.
+• suffered chest injuries.

 Stress and bad habits increase the likelihood of breast disease and pain.